 There are several situations that can lead to lithium-ion batteries catching fire, including:

-When LiBs fail, they can undergo thermal runaway.
-This involves violent bursting of one or multiple battery cells, hissing and release of toxic, flammable and explosive gases, and an intense, self-sustaining fire.
+When lithium-ion batteries fail, they can undergo thermal runaway, which can be violent bursting of one or multiple battery cells, hissing and release of toxic, flammable and explosive gases and an intense, self-sustaining fire.
+It’s crucial to stay away and call Triple Zero (000) immediately.

-To prevent an incident involving lithium-ion batteries (LiBs), only purchase and use devices and equipment from reputable manufacturers and suppliers.
+To prevent an incident involving lithium-ion batteries, only purchase and use devices and equipment from reputable manufacturers and suppliers.

-Never touch a swollen or ruptured device or battery with bare hands as the heat and/or chemicals can cause severe burns.
+Never touch a swollen or ruptured device or battery with bare hands as the heat and chemicals can cause severe burns.

 Act immediately if you notice any of the following:

-If a large device or battery is smoking or emitting flames:
+If a large device or battery is smoking or on fire:

-If a small device (phone or tablet) or battery is smoking or emitting flames:
+If a small device like a phone, tablet or battery is smoking or on fire:

 Residential Battery Energy Storage Systems (BESS) are increasingly being used in combination with solar panel systems.
 This technology commonly contains lithium-ion batteries.